 A step by step guide to table setting with seeded eucalyptus, pears and roses as a table runner centrepiece is a unique and beautiful way to decorate your dining room for fall.

-If you already know me, you’ll know that I’m a huge fan of neutrals.
+If you already know me, you’ll know that I’m a huge fan of soft neutrals.
 Last year I decorated my dining room with purples and greens and I’m carrying on that ‘no orange’ fall tradition but I’m using different natural objects to decorate this year and I’ll show you how you can recreate the same look in your home.

 My most favourite thing to decorate with for fall is white pumpkins and heirloom pumpkins.
 They can be so difficult to find that last year I also made my own heirloom pumpkins.
 This year I wanted to try fall natural materials that maybe you wouldn’t think to decorate for fall with.
 Items that will really draw your eye in.

-Also, instead of a traditional centrepiece, I wanted to make a table runner full of flowers so I used seeded eucalyptus (I’m obsessed with it this year and it’s also my favourite colour), pears and cream/pink roses.
+Also, instead of a traditional centrepiece, I wanted to make a stunning table runner full of soft flowers so I used seeded eucalyptus (I’m obsessed with it this year and it’s also my favourite colour), pears and cream/pink roses.

 - white linen table runner